Development Policy & Practice (DPP)

 During the first semester, students will identify a community problem or issue, research and analyze the issue in consultation with colleagues and community stakeholders, and design a project.
 A preliminary design will be submitted at the end of the first semester.

 Studies how project plan inputs are accurately gathered, integrated, documented and managed; the tools and techniques used in project management; and the outputs of a project plan to viable stakeholders.
-Considers the development of project scope, work breakdown structures, and the importance of quality, risk, and contingency management in planning development.
-Prereq: Project Design.
+Considers the development of project scope, work breakdown structures, and the importance of quality, risk, and contingency management in planning development projects.
+Prereq: DPP 980.

 This semester students will conduct an evaluation of their project and manage closure processes.
 At the end students will submit a final written report and present it to the faculty and peers.
 This final project and the final report detailing the project will serve as the capstone course of the program.
-Prereq: Project Design.
+Prereq: DPP 980.

 DPP 990 - Independent Study